 But some seeing God’s actions from an isolated position may say that if God hardens who He will, and beyond their will, then how can He find fault with one?
 (See Rom 9:19)

-Here is a secret verse that predestinarians usually leave out
+Here is a (secret) verse that predestinarians usually leave out

 The God of justice, righteousness and all good could have condemned Pharaoh to death at any time He chose to, and He would have been justified in doing so according to the universal understanding of justice.
-He says to Pharaoh:
+Nonetheless, He says to Pharaoh:

 “But, indeed, for this reason I have allowed you to remain (raise you up), in order to show you My power and in order to proclaim My name through all the earth.
 (Exo 9:16)

-The hidden reason why God persists with Pharaoh
+The reason why God persisted with Pharaoh

 Conclusion to why God hardened Pharaoh’s heart: